-Children Safe to Go Summer Camping, Mensch Says
+Children Safe to Go to Summer Camps, Mensch Says

 The Pennsylvania Health Department on Tuesday (March 30) issued answers to frequently-asked questions about “Summer Recreation, Camps and Pools.”
 The guidance in part states that programs providing child care, and enrichment and recreational activities, for children and youth are permitted to operate but must follow the must current Centers for Disease Control and Prevention regulations.